 There is an issue with reporting crushed rock sales figures due to a requirement for confidentiality where there are less than three operational sites in one county.
 This is due to long standing arrangements between the industry and government to protect commercial interests of mineral operators.
-This means that when sales for crushed rock are reported in Warwickshire the figures are usually added to those of another county, which in this case used to only be Staffordshire but this has now also been added to the figure for Herefordshire and Worcestershire.
+This means that when sales for crushed rock are reported in Warwickshire the figures are usually added to those of another county, which in this case is Staffordshire.
 This is required so that industry competitors do not know the amount produced by any single quarry.
-Therefore the figures shown below in Table 6 have been combined with those of Staffordshire, Herefordshire and Worcestershire.
-Warwickshire has requested a meeting with industry representatives to see whether any confidentiality restrictions can be removed but this does not appear to be possible at the current time.
+Therefore the figures shown below in Table 6 have been combined with those of Staffordshire.
+Warwickshire has requested a meeting with industry representatives to see whether any confidentiality restrictions can be removed.